Click on a topic below to expand for more information:

 - Legal spouse.
 Legally married or certified common-law married spouses, as defined under Montana law will be eligible for enrollment as a dependent.

 - Dependent children under age 26.
 Children include the retiree's natural children, stepchildren, and children placed

 in your home for adoption before age 18 or for whom you have court-ordered custody,

-- Coverage may continue past age 26 for an unmarried dependent child who is mentally or physically disabled, is incapable of self-supporting employment, and is chiefly depended upon the retiree for support and maintenance and is enrolled in the Plan when they turn age 26.
-Proof of incapacity must be submitted to the Medical Plan claims administrator for review within 31 days of the child's 26's birthday.
+- Coverage may continue past age 26 for an unmarried dependent child who is mentally or physically disabled, is incapable of self-supporting employment, and is chiefly dependent upon the retiree for support and maintenance and is enrolled on the Plan when they turn age 26.
+Proof of incapacity must be submitted to the MUS Plan for review within 31 days of the child's 26's birthday.
 Eligibility is subject to review each benefit Plan year.
 Note: A disabled dependent child, age 26 or older, cannot be added to the Plan.